CiscoCloud/distributive/README.md

 Serverspec runs on a single control server, and requires each check to be in a directory matching the hostname of the machine to run it on.
-Distributive was designed for dynamic systems with changing IPs, which can report into Consul or another framework as soon as they are ready, and require little or no centralized configuration.
+Distributive was designed for dynamic systems with changing IPs, which can report into Consul, Sensu, or another framework as soon as they are ready, and require little or no centralized configuration.
+Additionally, Distributive attempts to rely as little as possible on external tools/commands, using mostly just the Go standard library.

 ### Nagios